kamicane/moofx/README.md

 # moofx 3

-moofx3 is a css3-enabled javascript animation library on caffeine. moofx3 is written in [coffeescript](http://coffeescript.org), which is a neat language that compiles to fast javascript code.
+moofx3 is a css3-enabled javascript animation library on caffeine. :~)

 ## features